2024's 12 Best (And Worst) Nashville Suburbs to Call Home

 There's your average swanky suburb....and then there's Belle Meade, historically Nashville's most elite and convenient retreat from the bustling city life.
 Median home prices are in the multi-million dollar range, but what can you expect from elegant homes perched on sprawling lots only 15 minutes from downtown Nashville.
 Basically, if you have the means, it's the peak of suburban residential real estate in the area.
 Technically, Belle Meade is its own incorporated town, with a dedicated police force and city hall, but it still functions as one of the best suburbs in the entire country.
 First, as the site of one of Nashville's first and largest plantations, it has deep roots in the overall community.
 What began as an extensive farming operation eventually evolved into a haven for Nashville's patrician class, with the kind of activities and diversions befitting its highbrow clientele.
 Today the original plantation house, Belle Meade Plantation, is a tourist attraction with an operating vineyard that sees thousands of visitors per year.
 Just to the south of this National Historic Place are Belle Meade Country Club and Percy Warner Park, the largest park in the city.
 And if you're hungry, it's even a great place to grab a bite to eat.
 Restaurants, some of them plenty affordable, line Harding Pike, which borders the community to the west.
 Many people frequent these spots on the way to the park, and during the drive might send a few envious glances toward perhaps the most distinguished suburb of Nashville.

-PRO TIP: See the latest listings in Belle Meade
+PRO TIP: Check out what it's like living in Belle Meade

 East Nashville